Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 ## Institutional Review Board

 An IRB is a formal organization designated to review and monitor human participant research and ensure that the welfare, rights, and privacy of research participants are maintained throughout the project [@oregon_state_university_what_2012].
 If you are conducting education research with human participants you will most likely have some interaction with and oversight from one or more IRBs.
-IRBs exist at institutions where research is conducted, including universities, school districts, state agencies, or research institutions, and in some industries such as clinical research, even for-profit IRBs are available for hire [@emanuel_should_2006].
+IRBs exist at institutions where research is conducted, including universities, school districts, state agencies, or research institutions, and in some industries such as clinical research, even independent IRBs are available for hire [@emanuel_should_2006].
 Even within institutions there can be more than one IRB (e.g., a medical review board and a behavioral science review board) [@duru_institutional_2023].
 Before reviewing potential requirements, let's review the history of this administrative body.

 ### Background